HoMeCracKeR/Uncodesign/README.md

 used, it is, by no means, a commercial grade product.
 It might contain errors or flaws, and it was created for demonstration purpose only.

-The following architectures are supported by codeunsign:
+The following architectures are supported:

 * i386
 * x86_64